ubports/docs.ubports.com/sdk/apps/qml/QtContacts/SortOrder.rst

 This property enumerates the ways in which the sort order interprets blanks when sorting contacts.

--  `SortOrder </sdk/apps/qml/QtContacts/SortOrder/>`__.BlanksFirst -
+-  :ref:`SortOrder <sdk_qtcontacts_sortorder>`.BlanksFirst - Considers
-   Considers blank values to evaluate to less than all other values in comparisons.
+   blank values to evaluate to less than all other values in comparisons.
--  `SortOrder </sdk/apps/qml/QtContacts/SortOrder/>`__.BlanksLast -
+-  :ref:`SortOrder <sdk_qtcontacts_sortorder>`.BlanksLast - Considers blank
-   Considers blank values to evaluate to greater than all other values in comparisons.
+   values to evaluate to greater than all other values in comparisons.

 |

+.. _sdk_qtcontacts_sortorder_caseSensitivity-prop:

 +--------------------------------------------------------------------------+
 |        \ caseSensitivity : enumeration                                   |